 5 Tips for your law school application

 But before we begin, we should keep in mind two factors: GPA and LSAT.
 These two scores – undergraduate Grade Point Average and performance on the Law School Admissions Test – are keys that can open the door to eligibility if you’re a candidate for admission.
 They’re important, but once that door is open, other considerations come into play.
-Let’s look at a few of these.
+Let’s look at a few of these tips from EssayEdge editors.

 1 – Reading, Research, and Writing

-A large part of the law school experience is devoted to critical reading, research, and writing.
+A large part of the law school experience is devoted to critical reading, research, writing, and law school essay editing.
 That’s why the personal statement is important; it shows your writing skill, ability to organize information, and skill at effective written communication.
 Oral communication is important, too.
 Anything in your past experience – for example, work on a school publication or participation in a debating society – will add to your credibility as a candidate.

 2 – Leadership experience